nodejs/node/doc/api/http.md

 * {stream.Duplex}

 Reference to the underlying socket.
-Usually users will not want to access this property.
+Usually, users will not want to access this property.

 After calling `outgoingMessage.end()`, this property will be nulled.